 Along with being lost in the past, fearing or worrying about the future or waiting for the relief or happiness that may happen in the future, can also spoil your chances of finding contentment or joy in the present moment.
-Wasting your time worrying about the future isn't going to prevent what you fear occurring in the future.
-Fantasizing about future relief that may come with the next vacation, retirement, or mortgage payoff, before you embrace the fun, relaxation, joy or satisfaction in this present day is also a waste of the precious moments you do have now.
+Fantasizing about future relief that may come with the next vacation, retirement, or mortgage payoff, can rob you of the precious moments you do have now.

 Being in the present results in you more whole heartedly investing in what you are doing and will also result in your ability to extract the greatest measure of meaning and satisfaction from that moment.
 Wallowing in the past, ruminating or being preoccupied with the future, only contributes to your unhappiness and is oftentimes a waste of time, energy, and peace of mind.
 Take a breath, a pause and accept what is in the present moment before reacting and rushing and see what can happen.
-Acceptance in the present moment can provide a calming life boat in troubled waters.
+Acceptance in the present moment can provide a calming lifeboat in troubled waters.

 While the responsibilities and commitments that you invest in can at times be taxing, repetitive, and draining they also contribute to many substantial and positive feelings you have about yourself.
 These responsibilities do provide you with the substance of what makes your life meaningful and fulfilling.
-Let's face it, although you may fantasize about getting away from all your responsibilities, the reality is, these commitments feed a deeper need for finding a sense of meaning and fulfillment in your life.
+Although you may fantasize about getting away from all your responsibilities, the reality is, these commitments feed a deeper need for finding a sense of meaning and fulfillment in your life.

-So, it is important to watch the level of energy you are expending and critical to pay attention and recognize when they have resulted in you feeling depleted.
-While at the same time, it is critical to recognize and honor how these meaningful commitments feed that deeper reservoir of personal satisfaction that comes from investing in your values and life choices.
+It is important to watch the level of energy you are expending and critical to pay attention and recognize when they have resulted in you feeling depleted.
+While at the same time, it is critical to recognize and honor how these meaningful commitments feed that deeper sense of personal satisfaction that comes from investing in your values and life choices.
 Remember if you are depleted; validate all the energy you expend, consider how you might approach them differently, delegate or ask for help, own your choices, slow down, accept what is, and return to the present moment.